 The New Foundation’s leadership team is responsible for the implementation of policies & procedures and the organization’s day-to-day operation.
 TNF is supported by staff that includes Independent and Master’s level therapists, counselors, campus supervisors, direct service support staff, food service personnel, property management staff, teachers, and financial and administrative staff.

-She is an enthusiastic leader, knowledgeable in program development, grants management, the securing of resources, and is committed to helping individuals improve their quality of life through education, skills development and asset building.
+Cindy is an enthusiastic leader, knowledgeable in program development, grants management, the securing of resources, and is committed to helping individuals improve their quality of life through education, skills development and asset building.
 Cindy received her MBA from Grand Canyon University.
 Prior to joining The New Foundation in January 2017, Cindy was the Vice President of Family and Community Services for Child & Family Resources, Inc. Cindy has previously served as the CEO of the Southwest Center for HIV/AIDS and was Vice President of the John C. Lincoln Health Network and Executive Director of Desert Mission Neighborhood Renewal and Desert Mission.
-At Desert Mission, she had oversight of Desert Mission programs, including a nationally-accredited early childhood learning center, a children’s dental clinic, a community health center, a food bank, and an adult day program.
+At Desert Mission, she had oversight of its programs, including a nationally-accredited early childhood learning center, a children’s dental clinic, a community health center, a food bank, and an adult day program.
 Cindy currently serves on the board of ValleyLife and chairs the Phoenix North Regional council for First Things First.

 Lynne has more than 28 years of experience providing administrative and quality management expertise for nonprofit organizations.
 She has specialized in behavioral health (mental health and substance abuse) and homeless services for youth and adults in the United States and the United Kingdom.
 Lynne relocated to the United States and settled in Arizona in 2007.
 Lynne’s responsibilities include development and implementation of Quality Assurance programs and tracking of regulatory requirements to assure facility compliance.
 Lynne has been with The New Foundation since April 2013.